×

 Share

-How’d you feel when you see oily marks in the driveway or a burning odor and smoke coming from your engine?
+How would you feel when you see oily marks in the driveway or a burning odor and smoke coming from your engine?
 Or the oil light on your car’s dashboard flickering on and off?
 Yes, your car has an engine oil leak.
-It isn’t an issue that you can ignore but indicates an issue that you can’t afford to ignore.
+It isn’t an issue that you can ignore, but it indicates an issue that you can’t afford to ignore.
 It’s also time to worry about the engine oil leak repair costs!

 Ignoring engine oil leak repairs can result in issues like overheating on the side of the road or substantial engine damage later.
 Also, when you observe an oil leak, your heart may stop for a second as you think of how much the engine oil leak repair cost will be.
 After all, the engine is one of the most costly parts to repair.